 There are also some things you can try out today to start to help you enjoy life more in the now.

-- Consider if the thing you are worrying about can be dealt with now.
-If it is 4 am and you are worrying about a phone call you may have to make in 3 days' time, then there isn't actually anything you can do about it right now.
+- Consider if the thing you are worried about can be dealt with now.
+If it is 4 am and you are worrying about a phone call you may have to make in three days' time, then there isn't actually anything you can do about it right now.
 In these cases, 'park' the worry until there is something you can do.
 You can do this mentally, or better still, write it in a notebook, diary or to-do list at the time when you need to come back to it.
 Then, give yourself permission to forget it.

 - If it can be dealt with right now - take action.
 Much better to use your energy to achieve something.

 - Draw out your circle of influence and control.
 We often spend time worrying about things that are completely outside of our control like the weather or a train strike.
 There are some things we can influence, but not many; and ultimately, the only thing we can really control is ourselves.

 If you are still struggling then a hypnotherapist can help you to implement these new behaviours and thought patterns.